manroygood/roy-goodman/content/courses/math222/matlabAssignments/matlab1.md

 __Due Friday, February 5__

-For this assignment, you need to use one of the three add-on options listed to the left.
+For this assignment, you need to use one of the two add-on options listed to the left.
 An overview of the advantages/disadvantages of each is [here](../../matlabinformation).

 ### Problem 1